Indirect Cost Rate Request for 2026-27

-This tip is important because it is about money!
-In order to get it, you will have to take action by the end of March.
-Have you heard about indirect costs in grants?
-Indirect Costs are the costs grantees can charge back to their grant to recover their organization-wide administrative costs of managing federal grants, budgeting, purchasing, auditing, and payroll processing.
+Indirect costs are the costs grantees can add to their grant drawdowns to recover their organization-wide administrative costs of managing federal grants, budgeting, purchasing, auditing, and payroll processing.
 TEA allows grantees to use “restricted” indirect cost rates to recover the organization-wide administrative costs of managing federal grants.
 It’s like paying yourself back for grant work not paid for by the grant.
 Restricted indirect cost rates are usually fairly low; for example, if you spend $1,000 on purchased goods or services, and have an indirect cost rate of 4%, then you can draw down and get reimbursed $1,040.
-Not a bad deal!
+On some grants, the “unrestricted rate” is allowed, and is higher than the restricted rate.
+One short survey gets you both rates, and it is well worth it!

 How do I obtain an indirect cost rate?

-We at Charter School Success strongly recommend that you request an Indirect Cost rate, even if you are not certain you will claim indirect cost during the 2024-2025 school year.
+We at Charter School Success strongly recommend that you request an Indirect Cost Rate, even if you are not certain you will claim indirect costs during the 2026-27 school year.
+Say yes!

-To access the survey, click here.
+To access the survey, click on the link above.
 It only takes a minute to complete.

-Once the March 29 deadline has passed, TEA will post the Indirect Cost Rate in the GFFC Reports and Data Collections located in TEAL.
-This is expected to happen on or about June 13, 2024.
+Once the March 27, 2026 deadline has passed, TEA will post the Indirect Cost Rate in the GFFC Reports and Data Collections located in TEAL.
+This is expected to happen on or about July 1, 2026, the same day the new rates take effect.

 Helpful tips about Indirect Costs

-- Applying will also get you an “unrestricted” indirect cost rate which is a higher rate allowed to be used on grants that allow supplanting (such as ESSER).
-One application will get you both restricted (to use with ESSA, IDEA, Perkins) and unrestricted rates (to use with ESSER).
-The grant NOGA will tell you which rate to use, and it is posted on the draw down screen in Expenditure Reporting.
+• Applying will also get you an “unrestricted” indirect cost rate which is a higher rate allowed to be used on grants that allow supplanting (such as ESSER did).
+One application will get you both restricted (to use with ESSA, IDEA, Perkins) and unrestricted rates to use with grants that allow it.
+The grant NOGA will tell you which rate to use, and the IDCR is posted on the draw down screen in Expenditure Reporting (the draw down system in TEAL).

 Need help?